bbauska/W3Cx-3of5/README.md

 &nbsp;
 <br/>

-The HTML <mark> tag is used for indicating text as marked or highlighted for reference purposes, due to its relevance in another context.
+The HTML &lt;mark&gt; tag is used for indicating text as marked or highlighted for reference purposes, due to its relevance in another context.

 <h4>Some use cases:</h4>
 <ul>
-<li>Display search results with search strings highlighted in the results.</li.
+<li>Display search results with search strings highlighted in the results.</li>
 <li>Highlight important parts of a text, such as "quoting parts", etc.</li>
 <li>Replace &lt;strong&gt; and &lt;em&gt; with &lt;mark&gt; when suitable.</li>
 </ul>